nilshohmann/toggl_import/README.md

 ![](screenshots/screenshot_usage_1.png)

 - After the time entries for the selected day have been loaded you will be asked to select all projects to import
-- The right checkbox offers the possiblity to include the project name as a prefix for the description of all related entries (e.g. `[Project 1] Ticket 1`), this option will be saved and automatically set in further imports
+- The right checkbox offers the possibility to include the project name as a prefix for the description of all related entries (e.g. `[Project 1] Ticket 1`), this option will be saved and automatically set in further imports

 ![](screenshots/screenshot_usage_2.png)